 Artist Edmond Shumpert created the statue in 1976 and Edmond also has a second statue in Huntington Beach standing in front of Huntington Surfers’ Hall of Fame of Duke Kahanamoku

-Just a short drive south from Huntington Harbour is Main Street, the heart of the downtown district that includes an active art center, a colorful shopping district, and the International Surfing Museum.
+Just a short drive south of Huntington Harbour is Main Street, the heart of the downtown district that includes an active art center, a colorful shopping district, and the International Surfing Museum.

 As you continue your stroll down the five blocks that make up downtown, you’ll weave your way through swimsuits, surfboards, people walking their dogs, bicycles and lots of smiles, as well as past several dozen restaurants ranging from beer pubs to fusion cuisine – all with year-round al fresco outdoor table dining.

-Stop for lunch or return after a long day at the beach for a delightful dinner experience.
+Stop for lunch or return after a long day at the beach for a delightful dining experience.

 Before leaving Main Street, don’t forget to have your picture taken with “the father of modern surfing,” Duke Kahanamoku.
-The sculpture along with hand and footprints, and autographs of the top surfers around the globe surrounding it are located in front of Huntington Surf and Sport.
+The sculpture along with hand and footprints and autographs of the top surfers around the globe surrounding it is located in front of Huntington Surf and Sport.

 Adjacent from Huntington Beach Main Street and directly across the Pacific Coast Highway and running along the beach, is the beach promenade, a pathway that offers an ongoing parade of visitors – not just surfers, but youngsters, oldsters, families, couples and a cross-section of anybody and everybody.